tochman/cooper_challenge_react/CYPRESS.md

 }
 ```

-Finally the only functionality to test.
+Finally the only functionality to test is fetching historical data and showing fancy graphs.
 Let's stub out the historical data that we fetch from our API.
 Add the following step to the test file:

 ```javascript